audiBookning/Minimal-React-Todo-boilerplate/README.md

 ## Notes

 -   The List and each of its Item could be implemented as their own components, but they are so basic and one can avoid unnecessary props drilling by not separating them.

     -   It can be considered if more complex functionality is needed.
 Then use context or a similar solution.

+-   Added more CRUD (remove todo, update title).
+This has made the example a little more complex than i would like for this project, but the UI/UX was of too low of a quality, even for me.

 # Create React App Readme